 Then UE can reselect a new EAS for the application with an EAS discovery procedure as defined in clause 6.2.2.2.

 NOTE 2: For SSC mode 3 with multi-homed PDU sessions, an EAS re-discovery indication may as well be sent as described in clause 6.2.3.3.

+The SMF may also trigger EAS rediscovery as defined in clause 6.2.3.3 when new connection to EAS needs to be established in case the UE indicate support for this.
+This trigger may also be used by the SMF based on the AF trigged EAS reselection.

 6.2.2.4 Procedure for EAS Discovery with Dynamic PSA Distribution

 5GC supports an EAS Discovery procedure that allows that at PDU session establishment the SMF selects a central PSA, regardless if a local PSA is available to the SMF and then, it allows to dynamically re-anchor the PDU Session and transition to a Distributed Anchor Point model when needed.
-This is applicable to PDU Sessions type both SSC mode 2 and SSC mode 3 with multiple PDU Sessions.
+This is applicable to PDU Sessions type both SSC mode 2 and SSC mode 3.

-NOTE 1: For PDU Sessions of SSC mode 3 with multi-homing PDU Session, the EAS (re-)Discovery is described in clause 6.2.3.

 This procedure relies on EASDF capability to influence the DNS Query of an Edge Application so that the EAS Discovery considers a candidate UE topological location of a PSA further out in the network than current PSA.
 The PDU Session re-anchoring to the edge is performed as part of the EAS Discovery procedure.

 This procedure requires that the DNS settings provided to the UE for the PDU Session are respected.

-Figure 6.2.2.4-1 Application Server Discovery with Dynamic PSA distribution using EASDF
+Figure 6.2.2.4-1 Application server discovery with Dynamic PSA distribution using EASDF

-The EAS Discovery procedure with Dynamic PSA distribution for both SSC mode 2 and SSC mode 3 (with multiple PDU Session) PDU Sessions using EASDF is described in Figure 6.2.2.4.-1.
+The EAS Discovery procedure with Dynamic PSA distribution for both SSC mode 2 and SSC mode 3 PDU Sessions using EASDF is described in Figure 6.2.2.4.-1.

 The procedure is as follows:

 1. PDU session establishment, allocation of an EASDF and sending rules to the EASDF.
 Steps 1-6 in the procedure 6.2.3.2.2-1 for EAS Discovery Procedure with EASDF for Session breakout Connectivity are applied.
-If Dynamic PSA distribution applies to the PDU Session, the SMF may have selected a central PSA at PDU session establishment, regardless of whether a local PSA is available:
+If Dynamic PSA distribution applies to the PDU Session, the SMF may have selected a central PSA at PDU session establishment, regardless of whether a local PSA is available.

 2. The UE sends a DNS Query message for an FQDN to the EASDF via central PSA.
 The EASDF checks the DNS Query against the DNS handling Rules in the DNS Context and reports to SMF and/or forwards to DNS for resolution as instructed by these rules.
 For resolution, it applies Option A or option B in the procedure 6.2.3.2.2-1 or sends the DNS query to a pre-configured DNS server/resolver if none of them applies.
 When the DNS Response is received, EASDF checks it against the DNS context matching conditions for reporting.
 If applicable, it reports to SMF the selected EAS and handles the DNS response as instructed by SMF DNS handling rules: when there is a change of PDU Session Anchor per SSC mode 2 or 3, the SMF indicates to EASDF to discard the DNS response.